b3-exmo/b3-exmo.github.io/docs/Culture/Curated Sources.md

 — *[Dieter F. Uchtdorf, “Come, Join with Us,” Ensign or Liahona, Nov.
 2013](https://www.churchofjesuschrist.org/study/liahona/2013/11/saturday-morning-session/come-join-with-us?lang=eng&id=p48#p48)*

-I've mentioned this [[Doubts and Truth#Doubt Your Doubts|on another page]], but what I find disagreeable here is it actively encourages [[Cognitive Bias]]&mdash; if you heard something good about LDS teachings before you heard something bad, just disregard the bad information.
+I've mentioned this [[Doubts and Truth#Doubt Your Doubts|on another page]], but what I find disagreeable here is it actively encourages [[Cognitive Bias]]— if you heard something good about LDS teachings before you heard something bad, just disregard the bad information.
 You already know the "correct" answer.
 This means that if you were raised in the church like I was, just doubt anything negative you encounter.
 It'll be fine.